Just-in-Time Learning: What it is and How To Implement It.

 Like everything else, there are disadvantages to just-in-time learning.

-One downfall is that JITL can be risky for people who struggle with staying on topic, because there needs to be a concentrated effort to use the knowledge you just gained before jumping to another topic.
-When using JITL, it can be tempting to jump from goal to goal without truly getting anything accomplished.
+One downfall is that JITL can be risky for people struggling to stay on topic.
+There needs to be a concentrated effort to use the knowledge you just gained before jumping to another topic.
+When using just-in-time learning, jumping from goal to goal can be tempting without genuinely accomplishing anything.

-Once you’ve applied the initial steps, you proceed to learn the next step and implement it, and so on.
+Once you’ve applied the initial steps, you learn the next step, implement it, and so on.
 All of these microlessons add up quickly, and before you know it, you may have completed a whole process of steps for a new skill that you were unfamiliar with before you engaged in just-in-time learning.

 what is just in time learning | just in time practices | learn something new